 - Finalizing the divorce: Lastly, the court will issue a decree finalizing the divorce.
 The court will incorporate the spouses’ marital settlement agreement, if any, along with the determination on any outstanding issues made by the court itself.

-Contact Us Today to Schedule a Consultation to Discuss Your Harleysville Divorce Case
+Contact Our Harleysville Divorce Attorneys to Schedule a Consultation to Discuss Your Divorce Case

 The length of a divorce proceeding depends on numerous factors.
 If a couple consents to a divorce, has no assets to divide or reach agreements on all outstanding issues, a divorce can go from complaint to decree in as little as four months.
 Otherwise, it is very difficult to determine how long a divorce proceeding may take.
 In some cases, a couple must observe a one-year period of separation if the parties do not consent to the divorce.
 Other factors can increase the length of divorce proceedings, including the ability of the spouses to reach an agreement and the complexity of their assets.
 When parties cannot reach an agreement, they must turn to the courts to resolve their disputes and then they are subject to the timelines and schedules.